ThatDudeKondd/thatdudekondd/README.md

 # 💫 About Me:
-🤖Currently working on a Discord App for trading in a game.<br>📈I'm currently trying to learn TS and Java
+🤖Currently working on a Discord App along with a team for trading in a game.<br>📈I'm currently trying to learn TS and Java

 ## 🌐 Socials: